-10 Top-Rated Tourist Attractions in Cesky Krumlov
+10 Top-Rated Attractions & Things to Do in Cesky Krumlov

-The beautiful walled city of Český Krumlov is the second most popular tourist attraction in the Czech Republic after Prague.
-The center of the city has been declared a UNESCO World Heritage Site, and well deserves the designation: a visit is like stepping back in time to the 14th century as you stroll this perfectly preserved labyrinth of laneways with its many Renaissance homes and buildings.
+The beautiful walled city of Ceský Krumlov is the second most popular tourist destination in the Czech Republic after Prague.
+The center of the city has been declared a UNESCO World Heritage Site and well deserves the designation; a visit is like stepping back in time to the 14th century as you stroll this perfectly preserved labyrinth of laneways with numerous Renaissance homes and buildings.

-See also: Where to Stay in Český Krumlov
+See also: Where to Stay in Ceský Krumlov

-1 Český Krumlov Castle
+1. Ceský Krumlov Castle

-The massive Český Krumlov Castle dominates the old town and offers a fascinating look into the lives of the aristocratic rulers of Bohemia through the centuries.
+The massive Ceský Krumlov Castle complex — the largest in Eastern Europe — dominates the old town and offers a fascinating look into the lives of the aristocratic rulers of Bohemia through the centuries.
 Although tracing its roots back to 1240, much of what's seen today was built in the 17th century, including the fine Rosenberg Ballroom, the splendid Chapel of St. George, the Renaissance Hall, and the Royal Apartments.

 Address: Zámek 59, 381 01 Cesky Krumlov

-2 The Church of St. Vitus
+2. The Church of St. Vitus

 The church is also notable as the burial place of a number of important Bohemian families, including the Rosenbergs and the Schwarzenbergs, the tombs of which contain the remains of many generations of each family.
 Add to this mix an impressive 19th-century spire and a stunning façade, and there's little wonder the church is so often photographed.
 Try to time your visit to coincide with one of the church's classical concerts, an unforgettable experience.